 Osaka has changed a lot since the Edo Period, but some of the places that served as the settings for Chikamatsu’s bunraku pieces are still around.
 The most famous one is Tsuyunoten Shrine, affectionately called Ohatsu Tenjin [お初天神].
 In The Love Suicides of Sonezaki, Tokubei and Ohatsu kill themselves in this shrine.
-After the debut of the famous bunraku play, The Love Suicides of Sonezaki, it became a “pilgrimage for lovers” and attracts individuals and couples seeking eternal love and those wishing brigther future with their special lover.
+After the debut of the famous bunraku play, The Love Suicides of Sonezaki, it became a “pilgrimage for lovers” and attracts individuals and couples seeking eternal love.

-How the shrine got its name official name,Tsuyunoten [露天神社], is another mystery.
+How the shrine got its name official name,Tsuyunoten [露天神社], is a mystery.
 A popular theory is that the shrine’s name comes from a poem written by Sugawara no Michizane.

 Tsuyu to Chiru / Namida was sode ni / Kuchini keri/ Miyako no koto wo omoi izureba

 “When I come to think of Kyoto, I cry so much that my tears look as if they are dewdrops.”

 It wasn’t until a tragic lovers suicide occurred in the shrine in 1703.
 This tragedy inspired budding playwright Chikamatsu Monzaemon, to write a bunraku play called “Sonezaki Shinju”.

 The play became an overnight hit and today is considered one of the best examples of Japanese theater.
 Due to the massive popularity of this play this shrine is more commonly known as Ohatsu Tenjin, named after one of the play’s main protagonists, Ohatsu.

 Tsuyunoten Shrine is a short walk from Umeda Station.
 From the Umeda Midosuji Line, go down the Ohatsu Tenjin Shopping Street and it takes only 10-15 minutes.